-- Build a compact artifact tree, tracking every source code file incorporated into each built artifact.
+- Build a compact Artifact Dependency Graph (ADG), tracking every source code file incorporated into each built artifact.

-- Embed a unique, content-addressable reference for that artifact tree, the GitBOM identifier, into the artifact at build time.
+- Embed a unique, content-addressable reference for that Artifact Dependency Graph (ADG), the GitBOM identifier, into the artifact at build time.

 GitBOM is designed to:

-- Consistently construct verifiable artifact trees across languages, environments, and packaging formats, with zero developer effort, involvement, or awareness
+- Consistently construct verifiable Artifact Dependency Graph (ADG)s across languages, environments, and packaging formats, with zero developer effort, involvement, or awareness

 - Enable automatic, verifiable artifact resolution across today’s diverse software supply chains